Luigian/AI_Parser/README.md

 Code from the course CS50's Introduction to Artificial Intelligence with Python 2020 from HarvardX.

-- Syntax tree visualizator (context-free grammar)
+- Syntax tree visualizer (context-free grammar)

 - N-grams detection (n-grams)